youngbryanyu/simple-app-config/CONTRIBUTING.md

 1. Style and lint checks
 2. Unit tests
 3. Perform a build
-4. Detect if there were code changes (only on push and pull).
+4. Detect if there were code changes, and if the changelog was updated (only on push and pull).
-5. Check if the NPM version number was updated (only on push and pull).
+5. Check if the NPM version number was updated and if the changelog was updated (only on push and pull).
 The actual step within the workflow that performs this is only run if there were code changes detected.
 6. Publish new package version to NPM (only on push).
 The actual step within the workflow that performs this is only run if there were code changes detected.
 7. Create release and tag on GitHub (only on push).
 The actual step within the workflow that performs this is only run if there were code changes detected.